-In this article, we’re going to examine the HIPAA regulations and provide you with a HIPAA compliance checklist to help you stay on the right side of the regulations and protect patient data.
+In this article, we’re going to examine the HIPAA regulations and provide you with a HIPAA compliance checklist to help you stay on the right side of the regulations and protect patient’s protected health information.

 What is HIPAA?

-HIPAA was put in place to regulate the handling of medical data.
-The act created industry-wide standards for data handling, cybersecurity, and electronic billing.
+HIPAA was put in place to regulate the handling of protected health information.
+The act created industry-wide standards for data handling, cybersecurity, insider, access, and electronic billing.
 One of the most important regulations to emerge from the rules was that medical data must remain confidential.

 The HIPAA Privacy Rule